Compression with Privacy-Preserving Random Access: Proof of Proposition

 Now for the distortion between ${\boo{x}}$ and $\hat{\boo{X}}$.
 If ${\boo{x}}$ is $(\delta,k)$-distortion typical, the line at position $S$ will intersect at most one codeword yielding a distortion greater than $\delta n$ (and at most $n$).
 Therefore

-with probability one (over codeword distribution) for any $(\delta,k)$-distortion typical source sequence ${\boo{x}}$.
+with probability one (over codeword distribution), for any $(\delta,k)$-distortion typical source sequence ${\boo{x}}$.

-Finally, since the integer $k$ can be chosen arbitrarily large and $\delta>0$ arbitrarily small, from \eqref{tw3} and \eqref{tw1} we deduce that for any $\eta>0$ and for any sufficiently large $N$, there exists a set of source sequences ${\cal{S}}_N$ with the following properties: \begin{enumerate} \item Its probability satisfies
+Finally, since the integer $k$ can be chosen arbitrarily large and $\delta>0$ arbitrarily small, from \eqref{tw3} and \eqref{tw1} we deduce that, for any fixed $\eta>0$, there exists a set of source sequences ${\cal{S}}_N$ with the following properties: \begin{enumerate} \item Its probability satisfies

 \item It admits a private rate-$R=H(p+\varepsilon)$ compressor with the property that, for every $x^{N}\in{\cal{S}}_N$, we have with probability one with respect to the randomized encoding. \end{enumerate}